Cappadocia

 Highlights of Cappadocia

-• Rose Valley / Red Valley
+Rose Valley / Red Valley

 Kaymakli and Derinkuyu

-Cappadocia is home to several famous ancient subterranean cities, as much eight stories deep, where extensive underground tunnels link a labyrinth of homes.
+Cappadocia is home to several famous ancient subterranean cities, as much as eight stories deep, where extensive underground tunnels link a labyrinth of homes.
 The most famous of these cities are Kaymakli and Derinkuyu.

 The Ihlara Valley

-Dubbed the Grand Canyon of Cappadocia, the sheer rock faces of the Ihlara valley canyon are riddled with churches carved from the cliffs in typical style of the region.
+Dubbed the Grand Canyon of Cappadocia, the sheer rock faces of the Ihlara Valley canyon are riddled with churches carved from the cliffs in the typical style of the region.
 The area became a magnet for monastic retreat in the 7th century AD as monks flocked to this haven to live removed from the world.
 To access this secret enclave we descend 400 steps down into the canyon.

 Waystops in the valley serve fresh caught fish and offer dining sitting in the river, a brilliant idea which is deliciously refreshing in the heat of the Turkish sun.